S

 Why Apple MPP Changed Everything

-Apple Mail accounts for roughly 50-60% of all email opens in most English-speaking markets according to Litmus email client market share data.
+Apple Mail accounts for 50-60% of all email opens in English-speaking markets according to Litmus email client market share data.
 That means over half of your open tracking data may be artificially inflated.

 Click Rate Matters More Now